Monitoring the state of MongoDB clusters and hosts

 You can view the current storage size in the detailed information about the cluster.
 For a complete list of supported metrics, see the Monitoring documentation.

-Monitoring the switch to read-only mode
+Monitoring the transition to read-only mode

 To monitor storage usage on cluster hosts and get notifications when free space is about to run out: